-- To prepare our graduates for engineering practice, pursuit of advanced degrees, and leadership roles within their professional communities by providing them with a solid engineering education complemented by a general education component; - To instill in students the importance of critical thinking, cultural diversity, and lifelong learning, and personal and professional skills that will enable them to continually adapt to a global engineering workplace; - To foster a constructive learning environment through positive faculty-student interactions, recruitment and retention of highly qualified faculty, and promotion of professional and personal growth among all constituents; - To provide our students with unique traineeship and job placement opportunities by maintaining strong ties with industry professionals and periodically aligning the School's strategies and curricula with the evolving needs of the engineering industry; - To effect positive change within the local and regional communities through professional engineering contributions by the faculty and students.
+- 1. To prepare our graduates for professional practice, pursuit of new knowledge, and leadership roles within their professional communities - 2.
+To promote the importance of inquiry and innovative thinking, cultural diversity, and social and professional responsibility as catalysts for positive change within local and global contexts - 3.
+To foster a constructive learning environment through positive faculty-student interactions, recruitment and retention of highly qualified faculty, and engagement with the community - 4.
+To provide unique learning and development opportunities by maintaining strong ties with the industry, and aligning the curricula with the evolving needs of the global engineering community

 MASTER OF SCIENCE IN CONSTRUCTION MANAGEMENT (M.S.C.M.)
 M.S.C.M.
 Program Mission